hi-mansi-64/pglife/README.md

 # 🏠 PG Life

-A simple website for students to find PG accommodations in different cities.
+A simple Frontend website for students to find PG accommodations in different cities.

 ## 🔧 Tech Used
 - HTML, CSS, JavaScript